 - that of a holder of an option to purchase (but not the holder of a right of first refusal);

 - that of a holder of an unregistered interest in land;

 - the rights of the holder of an equitable mortgage or charge over land;

 - the interest of a party who has the benefit of an easement over land;

 - that of a holder of a restrictive covenant in respect of the land;

 - a lessee’s interest as tenant pursuant to a lease of portion or all of the land; and

 - a person who has lost their interest in land as a result of fraud or forgery.

-For further information please contact Danny on 8362 6400 or email Danny Beger.
+For further information and legal advice please contact Danny on 8362 6400 or email Danny Beger.
 Join our mailing list to receive updates and advice on current issues.